josephdominguez/strawberrylinks/README.md

 ## Features

 - URL Shortening: Easily create shortened versions of long URLs.
-- Custom Short Links: Users can customize the shortened URL to make it more memorable.
+- Custom Short Links: Registered users can customize the shortened URL to make it more memorable.
 - Performance Tracking: Monitor the performance and engagement of your short URLs.
 - User-Friendly Interface: A simple and intuitive interface for creating and managing shortened URLs.
 - Secure and Reliable: StrawberryLinks ensures the security and reliability of the shortened URLs.